Cyber Risk Is Now Business Risk - And the Gaps Are Growing

 This year's report, based on input from over 140 global leaders across business and cybersecurity companies, confirms a widening gap between awareness and action, especially when it comes to identity-based attacks, governance, and workforce readiness.

-Identity is at the Center of Today’s Threat Landscape
+Identity is at the center of today's threat landscape

 • Account takeover attempts during loan originations